Thomas J. Watson Fellowship Program

 If you choose to submit a draft after this deadline, I’m happy to review it and give you feedback, but we will not be able to provide individual interviews with committee members after the 8/20 deadline.
 You can compete in the general pool for an interview with the committee.

-- Finalists will be invited to interview with the committee on fellowships.
+- Finalists will be invited to interview with the Watson Fellowship Committee.

 Important Hints and Warning

 You must think about traveling beyond places where you have lived, studied, or traveled before for any significant period of time.
 Your proposed project must not represent a return to the junior year abroad experience and/or other location where you have spent time.
-You cannot travel to any countries that are currently on a US Dept of State Travel Warning.
+You cannot travel to any countries that are currently on a US State Department Level 3 or 4 (or areas within countries listed as "Do Not Travel" and "Reconsider Travel"), on Treasury Embargo, or designated CDC Level 3

 From the Watson selection committee: